anadis504/ot-harjoitustyo/dokumentaatio/käyttöohje.md

 ### Viewing highscores

-By navigating to the button "Scores" in the main menu you may list the Top Twenty highscores:
+By navigating to the button "Scores" in the main menu you may list the Top Twenty highscores according to the level of the game:

 <img src="https://github.com/anadis504/ot-harjoitustyo/blob/master/dokumentaatio/kuvat/score-list.png" height=400 position=left>